Hippocrates (c. 460 BC – c. 370 BC): Biography and Major Achievements

 He was a well-traveled man, often times visiting many towns in mainland Greece and Asia Minor.

 He took to teaching at a medical school in his hometown in Cos.
-According to Greek author and physician Galen, the true successor of Hippocrates was Polybus, who was one Hippocrates most famous student.
+According to Greek author and physician Galen, the true successor of Hippocrates was Polybus, who was one of Hippocrates’s most distinguished students.

 About hundred years after his death, his life story and works gained popularity starting in the Hellenistic period (Ptolemaic Era).